This Cranberry Pie recipe is easy to make for a classic Thanksgiving dessert. The homemade flaky pie crust and juicy, tangy filling are so delicious!

-Easy to pull together, and the beginner-friendly sour cream pie crust rolls out perfectly every time!
+This cranberry pie recipe is easy to prep, and the beginner-friendly, no-fail sour cream pie crust rolls out perfectly every time!

 - salt